Graph Homomorphisms and Universal Algebra: Bounded Width

 So suppose that $k \geq 2$.
 By the minimality assumption for $k$ we have for every $i \in \{1,\dots,k\}$, so $S$ is $C$-essential.
 However, $C$ is $2$-absorbing, hence $k$-absorbing, so we reach a contradiction with Lemma~\ref{lem:essential-abs}. \end{proof}

-We can now apply the reduction process from Lemma~\ref{lem:2-abs-restr} repeatedly to prove the following lemma.

-\begin{corollary} Let $\bA$ be a finite structure which is arc-consistent such that for every $a \in A$ the subuniverse $B_a^{\bA}$ of $\fB$ is non-empty.
-For every $a \in A$, let $C_a$ be a minimal 2-absorbing subuniverse of $B_a^{\bA}\leq \fB$.
-Then the instance obtained from $\bA$ by restricting each $a\in A$ to $C_a$ is arc-consistent. \end{corollary} \begin{proof} If for every $a \in A$, we have $C_a = B_a^{\bB}$, then there is nothing to be shown.
-Otherwise, let $c \in A$ be such that $C_c$ is a proper 2-absorbing subuniverse of $B_c^{\bA}\leq \fB$.
-Let $\bA'$ be the instance obtained from $\bA$ by restricting $c$ to $C_c$, and let $\bA^*$ be the arc-consistent instance computed from $\bA'$ by the arc-consistency procedure.
-Note that $B^{\bA^*}_c \subseteq C_c$, and we even have equality by the minimality of $C_c$.
-By Lemma~\ref{lem:2-abs-restr}, we have $B^{\bA^*}_a \neq \emptyset$ for every $a \in A$.
-We may then repeat the argument with $\bA^*$ instead of $\bA$.
-Since $\bA$ is finite, this terminates after finitely many steps. \end{proof}
+We can now apply the reduction process from Lemma~\ref{lem:2-abs-restr} repeatedly until none of the variable domains of $\bA$ has a proper binary absorbing subuniverse.
+If all variable domains have size one, then we have found a homomorphism from $\bA$ to $\bB$.
+Indeed, if for every $a \in A$ there exists $b_a \in B$ such that $B_a^{\bA} = \{b_a\}$, then the arc-consistency of $\bA$ implies that $a \mapsto b_a$ is a homomorphism from $\bA \to \bB$.

 Next, we consider the case that a variable domain has a proper centrally absorbing subuniverse.
-Recall that central absorption implies 3-absorption~\ref{prop:centrally-3abs}.
+Recall that central absorption implies 3-absorption (Theorem~\ref{thm:centrally-3abs}).
 We would like to proceed as in Lemma~\ref{lem:2-abs-restr}.
-If $\bA$ is arc-consistent and $\bA'$ is the instance obtained by reducing a variable to a proper 3-absorbing subalgebra, then unfortunately the arc-consistency procedure might derive false on $\bA'$.
-If $\bA$ is even singleton arc-consistent, then the instance $\bA''$ computed from $\bA'$ by the arc-consistency procedure is arc-consistent, but not necessarily singleton arc-consistent, so we cannot repeat the reduction as we did in Corollary~\ref{cor:min-2abs}.
+If $\bA$ is arc-consistent and $\bA'$ is the instance obtained by reducing a variable to a proper centrally absorbing subalgebra, then unfortunately the arc-consistency procedure might derive false on $\bA'$ (Exercise~\ref{exe:2satReduce}).
+If $\bA$ is even singleton arc-consistent, then we will see that this does not happen, i.e., the arc-consistency procedure does not derive false on $\bA'$.
+However, the instance $\bA''$ computed from $\bA'$ by the arc-consistency procedure might not necessarily be singleton arc-consistent (Exercise~\ref{exe:sac-sac-counterexpl}), so we cannot repeat the reduction as we did with Corollary~\ref{lem:2-abs-restr}.

-However, and quite remarkably, it suffices that $\bA$ is singleton arc-consistent and that $\bA''$ is arc-consistent to further reduce variable domains of $\bA''$ that have proper 3-absorbing subuniverses.
-This motivates the formulation in the following lemma.
+Quite remarkably, it suffices that $\bA$ is singleton arc-consistent and that $\bA''$ is arc-consistent to further reduce variable domains of $\bA''$.
+This motivates the following definition.